In this example, we build a certified type checker for a simple expression language.

 | and : Expr → Expr → Expr

-We define a simple language of types using the inductive datatype Ty
+We define a simple language of types using the inductive datatype Ty, and

 inductive Ty where